testrcapp/sample_publicrepo/README.md

 8. Exclude(except) tag for non master.
 9. Using wildcard in branches tag(only) in integrations.
 10. Private submodules are enabled.
+    - verify the gitsync step in console to verify the submodules are enabled.

 11. Docker build and push(private image)
 12. GCR build and push
 13. Quay.io build and push